 Her graduation show in 2008, which featured trompe l’oeil prints of oversized jewellery on jersey-bonded dresses, took the industry by storm, immediately securing a number of prestigious stockists, notably Browns, Joyce, Colette.
 After her graduation show, Mary Katrantzou established her namesake brand.
-She now boasts over 100 high-end stockists ranging from Selfridges to Joyce, Matchesfashion.com, Harrods and Bergdorf’s Goodman.
+She now boasts over 100 high-end stockists ranging from Selfridges to Browns, Matchesfashion.com, Harrods and Bergdorf’s Goodman.

 "The Queen of Print"

 Mary Katrantzou was dubbed "The Queen of Print" by press, a moniker that recognized the enormous influence of her work in the medium.
 Katrantzou's work changed the face of twenty- first century fashion, inspiring high fashion and high street designers alike.

 “Print can be as definitive as a cut or a drape and allows a woman to filter the beauty found in design.
 Our collections create a symbiosis between the world of digital technology and traditional craftsmanship, opening up a huge spectrum for possibility.
 I can create possibility out of impossibility, surrealism out of realism and both vice versa.” says Mary.

 In her designs, Katrantzou plays with clashing aesthetics, mixes technology and artisanship and explores opulent innovative embellishments.
 Mary Katrantzou’s world is feminine, innovative, bold and artistic.